 Latest News from the Bug Blog

-A freeloader fly dines on a bee freshly killed by a garden spider.
+A male monarch on a Mexican sunflower, Tithonia.
 (Photo by Kathy Keatley Garvey)

-Honey bees, as seen through a bee observation hive.
+Honey bee adjusting her load.
 (Photo by Kathy Keatley Garvey)